Spicy chicken empanadas are a bite sized appetizer, perfect for parties or a Cinco de Mayo celebration!

 Transfer finished empanadas to a wire rack.
 Empanadas should be served immediately with a little salsa and guacamole for a great appetizer or snack.

 Or…OR!
-Serve ’em up along side a big ol’ salad and make it a meal.
+Serve ’em up along side a big ol’ salad and classic margaritas and call it a meal.
 Or you can be like me and pack your empanadas in a cooler and enjoy them cold while picnicking at the beach.
 Delicious!
 And if I’m really being honest, then I’d tell you that leftover empanadas are equally delicious right out of the ‘fridge for breakfast.

 What that TMI?
 I never can tell.